iamhrsp/RTL-to-GDS-VLSI-Design-Flow/README.md

 # RTL to GDS VLSI Tool Repository

 Welcome to the **RTL to GDS VLSI Tool Repository**, a comprehensive resource for understanding, installing, and working with various tools used in the **VLSI design flow** from RTL (Register Transfer Level) to GDS (Graphic Data System).
 This repository is primarily intended for beginners and students looking to explore, learn, and understand the open-source VLSI tools.
+I have created this repository as a teaching and learning experience from my self-learning paths towards VLSI Design.

 (**Work in progress**)